TEAMMATES/teammates-ops/maintainer-guide.md

 * Notify PM of schema change for them to run on production database.

 **Role: PM**
-* In `gradle.properties` amend the fields `liquibaseDbUrl`,  `liquibaseUsername` and `liquibasePassword` to match the IP and the username and password for the role used to login into Cloud SQL
+* In `gradle.properties` amend the fields `liquibaseDbUrl`,  `liquibaseUsername` and `liquibasePassword` to match the IP and the username and password for the role (i.e. super user) used to run command on Cloud SQL
 * Run `./gradlew liquibaseUpdateToTag -PliquibaseCommandValue="<release-num>"`

 ### Data migration